Midyear Coconut Grove Housing Report 2025: Who’s Winning and Losing by Price Tier

 The $6M–$10M tier represents the upper echelon of Coconut Grove real estate, where buyers expect not just luxury, but uniqueness.
 Sales activity in this range has slowed, with longer time on market and greater selectivity from buyers.
 While the market remains healthy overall, it’s much more sensitive to overpricing or homes that don’t check every box.

-Trends & Performance: Homes in this price range are spending less time on the market than they were last year—median days on market dropped significantly from 100 to 55 days.
-This might suggest momentum, but it’s primarily reserved for homes that truly stand out.
-Those that are not fully turnkey, lack character, or have layout challenges are seeing little interest and can linger.
+Trends & Performance: Homes in this price range are spending more time on the market than they were last year—median days on market increased significantly from 104 to 336 days.
+Homes that are truly stand-out product still sell fast, but those that are not fully turnkey, lack character, or have layout challenges are seeing little interest and can linger for 300+ days.

 Market Dynamics: This segment is in a more balanced state, with about 12 months of inventory.
 That leans toward a buyer’s market, where purchasers have time to evaluate options and negotiate.
 Demand exists, but it’s patient and highly discerning.
 At this level, buyers are looking for standout architecture, privacy, top finishes, and a move-in-ready experience.
 Price per square foot can exceed $1,500 for a special home, but only if it’s flawless in design, execution, and location.